-CDS 210 : Community Prevention
+CDS 210: Community Prevention

-Focuses on prevention of alcohol and other drug abuse among children and adolescents.
-Discusses the history of prevention, current research, community needs assessments and best/promising practices in the field of prevention, and how to design and evaluate an effective prevention program.
+Focuses on prevention of alcohol/other drug abuse at the community level.
+Discusses the history of prevention and addiction treatment methods, current research, community education and risk/protective factors, best/promising practices in the field of prevention.
+Includes information on violence prevention, bullying and cyberbullying related to substance use and violence.